keithledgerwood/WICLab-guide/05-governance.md

 ### Modify the Imported Flow

-This workflow consists of an App Event flow, two Helper flows, and a table.
+This workflow consists of an App Event flow, and a Helper flow.

 <!-->
 #### Initialize Environment